huntfx/FactorioMaps/README.md

     * `index.mapInfo.js`
     * All _images_ in `Images\`.
     The other files, txt files in images do not matter.
 Some of them are used to save states for future timeline snapshots.

+# Issues

+Issues can be submitted to the [Issue tracker](https://github.com/L0laapk3/FactorioMaps/issues).